Case study: Reconditioned equipment for Potters Leisure

 Essential to the daily operations of a commercial kitchen, the team fitted a new dishwashing area.
 Complying with strict health and safety guidelines, we secured through the floor design that the dishwashing area was situated away from the cold room to ensure that raw food would not cross the path of any soiled dishes.

-We supplied a pre-owned sink which was cut to fit the space, pictured in image ten.
+We supplied a second hand catering sink which was cut to fit the space, pictured in image ten.
 Other dishwashing supplies included a dishwasher, exit table, racking space, and waste disposal for a practical solution for Royalblue’s cleaning process.

 Cold and freezer rooms